-My favorite kind of recipes look difficult, but are dead easy to make.
+My favourite kind of recipes look difficult but are dead easy to make.
 It’s even better if they’re the type you can experiment with different flavours and textures – like these citrus and almond biscotti.
-Biscotti look complicated, but are so, so simple to make.
-Maybe we always think they’re hard, because it’s the type of thing people buy instead of bake.
-But I am encouraging you to try them youself, and play around with the flavours!
+Biscotti look complicated but are so, so simple to make.
+Maybe we always think they’re hard because it’s the type of thing people buy instead of bake.
+But I am encouraging you to try them yourself, and play around with the flavours!

 One part of the recipe that you shouldn’t skip, is the cooling step.
-The biscotti will spread, so the longer you chill it for, the better it’ll hold its shape.
+The biscotti will spread, so the longer you chill it, the better it’ll hold its shape.
 You can chill it for just 30 minutes, overnight, or freeze for 20+ minutes.

 This recipe makes about 24-30 small pieces, or you can shape it into one large log and get about 15 pieces.
 Just be careful about the baking time if you opt to make the larger size.
 They’ll take a bit longer to dry out, but otherwise, it’s the same process.

 So, if you’re a fan of biscotti like I am, why not try making your own?
 It’s really far easier than you think.

 - 90 g sugar

 - 0.25 tsp baking soda

 - 60 g whole almonds lightly toasted + coarsley chopped

 - 30 g candied citrus peel chopped

 - Sift together the flour, sugar, baking powder, baking soda, salt, and orange zest.